Get Support

 - Call a regional mental health crisis line.
 The phone lines are:

-- The Alliance Caregiver Retention, Education, and Support, or CaRES, program is available to all foster parents and kinship caregivers in Washington State.
-CaRES mentors reach out to new foster parents when they get licensed and welcome their first placement, and kinship caregivers hear from CaRES when a kinship child is placed in the home.
+- The Alliance Caregiver Retention, Education, and Support, or CaRES, program is for all foster parents and kinship caregivers in Washington state.
+CaRES mentors reach out to new foster parents when they get licensed and welcome their first placement.
+Kinship caregivers hear from CaRES when a kinship child is placed in the home.
 Resources, different types of support groups, and events are all available!

 - Visit the CaRES website at alliancecares.org